sarooptech/GodotInstallerLinux/README.md

-# Godot Installer Linux (On hold currently because of lack of time.)
+# Godot Installer Linux (On hold currently because of busy life.)
 Shell Script to Install Godot Engine using Terminal.

 # Features